Amazon Catch & Release Techniques

 2002 Exploratory Trip - Two separate exploratory sport fishing expeditions to the targeted region were mounted successively in March, 2002 and January, 2003.
 The first of these expeditions was cut short by the loss of function of one the boats used.
 The type of boat used was inappropriate for the river's natural rapids, corridors and cascades.
 The first expedition, therefore, gathered very little hard data and provided only a preliminary overview of the river's fishing potential.

-The few fishing opportunities that were available provided clear evidence of the existence of adequate numbers of desirable gamefish species.
+The limited fishing opportunities that were available, however, provided clear evidence of the existence of adequate numbers of desirable gamefish species.
 Over a three day period, within approximately 16 man hours of fishing time, four anglers caught approximately 25 trophy gamefish using artificial lures.
-Many other fish were encountered but not caught because of the use of a poorly suited selection of artificial lures.
-In spite of limited data gathering opportunities, enough sport fish were encountered to justify the preparation of a better equipped and more extensive second expedition.
+Many other fish were encountered but not caught because of an unsuited selection of artificial lures.
+In spite these of limited data gathering opportunities, enough sport fish were encountered to justify the preparation of a better equipped and more extensive second expedition.

 During the 2003 Expedition, a total of 413 fish were caught, predominantly payara (pirandira).
 All payara were caught on artificial lures.
 Pirapitinga were generally caught opportunistically, using lures intended for payara.
 Several were intentionally angled using baited (with fruit) circle hooks.
 All catfish were caught on baited circle hooks.
 Only two fish (payara) of the total 413 caught were observed to be mortally injured and were harvested.
 All other sport fish caught by the tourist anglers were released.